cangnduc/21810203_LingoLeap/Backend/docs/app-overview.md

 ## User Roles

 1. **Student**: The primary users who enroll in courses, take tests, and track their progress.
-2. **Teacher**: Create and manage courses, tests, and questions.
+2. **Teacher**: Create and manage tests, questions, and classes.
 They also grade tests and provide feedback.
 3. **Admin**: Oversee the entire system, manage users, and access analytics.
 4. **Guest**: Browse available courses and preview content before registering.